-The School Act uses the term "private" for non-public meetings.
+The Education Act uses the term "private" for non-public meetings.
 Robert's Rules of Order uses the term "executive session" for the same distinction.
-The term "in-camera" is most commonly used and is synonymous with the other two terms.
+The term "closed session" is most commonly usedand is synonymous with the other two terms.
 The preservation and enhancement of the public's trust in the educational system is an important priority of the Board.
 The Board believes that public trust is preserved by conducting open Board meetings.
 Notwithstanding this belief, occasionally matters of unusual sensitivity require the Board to hold closed meetings.

-- 5.1 The Board may, by resolution, schedule an in-camera meeting at a time or place agreeable to the Board or recess a meeting in progress for the purpose of meeting in-camera.
-Such resolutions shall be recorded in the minutes of the Board and shall specify those individuals eligible to attend in addition to trustees and the Superintendent. - 5.2 The Board may convene in-camera only to discuss matters of a sensitive nature, including: - 5.2.1 Personnel - 5.2.1.1 Individual students; - 5.2.1.2 Individual employees; - 5.2.2 Matters relating to negotiations; - 5.2.3 Acquisition/disposal of real property; - 5.2.4 Litigation brought by or against the Board; - 5.2.5 Other topics that a majority of the trustees present feel should be held in private, in the public interest.
+- 5.1 The Board may, by resolution, schedule a closed session meeting at a time or place agreeable to the Board or recess a meeting in progress for the purpose of meeting in a closed session.
+Such resolutions shall be recorded in the minutes of the Board and shall specify those individuals eligible to attend in addition to Trustees and the Superintendent. - 5.2 The Board may convene in a closed session only to discuss matters of a sensitive nature, including:

+5.2.1 Personnel

+5.2.1.1 Individual students;

-- 5.3 Such sessions shall be closed to the public and press.
-The Board shall only discuss the matter(s) that gave rise to the in-camera meeting.
-Board members and other persons attending the session shall maintain confidentiality and shall not disclose the details of the discussion at such sessions. - 5.4 The Board shall, during the in-camera session, adopt only such resolution as is required to re-convene the Board in an open, public meeting. - 6.
-Agenda for Regular Meetings
+- 5.2.1.2 Individual employees; - 5.2.2 Matters relating to negotiations; Acquisition/disposal of real property; - 5.2.3 Litigation brought by or against the Board; - 5.2.4 Other topics that a majority of the Trustees present feel should be held in private, in the public interest. - 5.3 Such sessions shall be closed to the public and press.
+The Board shall only discuss the matter(s) that gave rise to the closed session meeting.
+Board members and other persons attending the session shall maintain confidentiality and shall not disclose the details of the discussion at such sessions. - 5.4 The Board shall, during the closed session, adopt only such resolution as is required to reconvene the Board in an open, public meeting.

+6. Agenda for Regular Meetings

 The Agenda Planning Committee consisting of the Board Chair, Vice Chair, and Superintendent is responsible for preparing an agenda for Board meetings.
 The Committee will first review the Annual Board Work Plan to ensure items that are scheduled are ready to be placed on the agenda.
-At times external factors such as changes in budget deadlines set by the Alberta Education for example map preclude an item in the Work Plan from being considered at the time indicated in the Plan.
-All work Plan items shall be placed on a Board agenda at some point during the year.
+At times external factors such as changes in budget deadlines set by the Alberta Education for example may preclude an item in the Work Plan from being considered at the time indicated in the Plan.
+All work plan items shall be placed on a Board agenda at some point during the year.